-A/A Experiments are experiments in which you test the Original page against and identical copy of itself.
-This with the purpose of finding any issues with the setup or the platform that is being used for testing.
+A/A Experiments are experiments in which you test the Original page against an identical copy of itself, with the purpose of finding any issues with the setup or the platform that is being used for testing.

 If the setup of the experiment is correct you should receive inconclusive results, and there should not be a winner declared.